Kaltsoon/data-management-and-databases/exercises/learning-diary.md

 ## Part 3

 > [!IMPORTANT]
-> The deadline for part 3 is before the last week of the course starts.
+> The deadline for part 3 is before the end of the last course week.

 Add content to your learning diary based on the following questions: